 The project area must be regraded, if necessary, before the water levels rise in the rainy season.
-Grading must be completed by October 15 each year or by the end of an approved time extension.
+Grading must be completed by October 15 each year.
 Regrading includes filling in depressions, grading the construction/excavation site according to the approved configuration, leaving the area in a free-draining configuration (no depressions and sloping toward the low flow channel), and removing all temporary fills from the project area.
 Regrading may not be necessary if extraction operations leave the extraction area free of depressions and temporary fills and meet the approved mining configuration.